Things landlords cannot do in South Carolina

 What are the legal requirements for habitable living conditions?

-Landlords are legally required to ensure rental units comply with building and housing codes that affect health and safety, include essentials such as running water, hot water, reasonable heat, and general upkeep.
+Landlords are legally required to ensure rental units comply with building and housing codes that affect health and safety, including essentials such as running water, hot water, reasonable heat, and general upkeep.

 What is the landlord's responsibility to provide essential services?

-Landlords are responsible for ensuring that all essential services, this includes utilities like electricity, gas, and running water, are maintained and in safe working order.
+Landlords are responsible for ensuring that all essential services, electricity, gas, and running water, are maintained and in safe working order.

 Is consent required for property inspections?